 In 1983, Tokyo Disney became the first Disney theme park to open outside of the United States.
-It is located alongside the Tokyo Disney Resort.
-Pick up a park map, and let’s go!
+It is located alongside the Tokyo Disney Resort, just a 5-minute walk from Maihama Station.

 Table of Contents

 - 1 How to get to Tokyo Disneyland